 Vehicular homicide – NRS 484C.440. | Category A felony:

 Any prison sentences will likely be served in a minimum-security facility.
-If possible, the defendant will be segregated from violent offenders.
+If possible, you will be segregated from violent offenders.1

-DUI-third defendants may be able to get the charge reduced to a misdemeanor DUI-second by doing Felony DUI Court.
-Also called the Serious Offenders Program, DUI Court is an intensive rehabilitation program that lasts three to five years.2
+In Nevada, you should be able to get a felony DUI third conviction reduced to a misdemeanor DUI-second by doing Felony DUI Treatment Court.
+DUI Court is an intensive rehabilitation program that lasts three to five years.2

-Otherwise, prosecutors are not allowed to reduce felony-level DUIs down to misdemeanors unless they lack evidence to justify the felony charge.3 So the defense attorney’s job is to show prosecutors that they lack this evidence.
+Otherwise, prosecutors are not allowed to reduce felony-level DUIs down to misdemeanors unless they lack evidence to justify the felony charge.3 So our job as your defense attorney is to show prosecutors that they lack this evidence.

-For instance, a DUI-third charge can get knocked down if there are insufficient records of the defendant’s prior DUI convictions.
-And a DUI causing injury charge should be reduced if the prosecutor cannot show that the defendant’s impaired state caused the accident.
+For instance, a DUI-third charge can get knocked down if there are insufficient records of your prior DUI convictions.
+Plus a DUI causing injury charge should be reduced if the prosecutor cannot show that your impaired state caused the accident.

 Valuable evidence to help get a felony drunk or drugged driving charge reduced includes: